leopaulo/laravel-webpack-react-boilerplate/README.md

 - ./docker/dev/shared/docker-compose.yaml

   ```
+  - Replace all 'lwr' text with your project own initials
   - You may add new service here that can be shared in all your projects master and branches
   ```